 Frequently Asked Questions

-Possibly.
-Although we generally stock standard sizes for redwood and other softwoods, when it comes to hardwoods, your best bet is to come visit our lumber yard during normal hours to see our inventory.
+Possibly - you can find an inventory of our dry slabs and cookies here.
+Although we generally stock standard sizes for dimensional redwood and other softwoods, when it comes to dimensional hardwoods or slabs that are still drying, your best bet is to come visit our lumber yard during normal hours to see our inventory.
 We do not mill to custom specifications for small orders.Why don’t we have lumber at a particular size?

-Urban Wood Rescue is an urban lumber yard, which means that we steward the end of life process of Sacramento area trees by milling and drying lumber from those trees.
+Urban Wood Rescue is an urban lumber yard, which means that we mill and dry lumber from local urban trees that were removed.
 Reclaimed lumber is a term that refers to lumber that has been previously used in construction and is being reused, repurposed, or recycled into a new project.
 Both urban lumber and reclaimed lumber support sustainable practices in the lumber industry.

 Tree Cutting, Recovery, and Donation

 Can you cut down my tree?